hatz2/PhoenixAPI/README.md

 This example was made using Microsoft Visual Studio Community 2019 and C++14.

 Since C++ doesn't support JSON natively you'll need to use a third party library to use it.
-In this example I've used [nlohmann json](https://github.com/nlohmann/json) and to handle the dependencies I've used [vcpkg](https://github.com/microsoft/vcpkg).
+In this example I've used [nlohmann json](https://github.com/nlohmann/json).
+To handle the dependencies I've used [vcpkg](https://github.com/microsoft/vcpkg).

 In the file [main.cpp](PhoenixAPI/main.cpp) you have an example of a packetlogger that will connect to the first port found and print to the standard output every send/recv packet that comes from the bot.